lmiller1990/vue-testing-handbook/src/stubbing-components.md

 `axios` is making an ajax request to an external service in the `created` hook.
 That means when you do `mount(UserContainer)`, `<UsersDisplay>` is also mounted, and `created` initiates an ajax request.
 Since this is a unit test, we only are interested in whether `<UserContainer>` correctly renders `<UsersDisplay>` - verifying the ajax request is triggered with the correct endpoint, etc, is the responsibility of `<UsersDisplay>`, which should be tested in the `<UsersDisplay>` test file.

 One way to prevent the `<UsersDisplay>` from initiating the ajax request is by _stubbing_ the component out.
-Let's write our own components and test, to get a better understanding how the different ways and benefits of using stubs.
+Let's write our own components and test, to get a better understanding of the different ways and benefits of using stubs.

 ## Creating the components